mattg95/nmpWebApp/README.md

 `https://[random url].ngrok.io/hook`

--Click 'send test request'.
+-Navigate to 'View Deliveries' then click 'send test request'.
 If it is working, you should see a 200 OK status response in Typeform's webhook interface and also in the terminal in which you are running Ngrok from.

 Ngrok generates a random URL each time it is started.
 To get a consitstent URL name, you must buy a subscription to Ngrok ~$7/month.
 You can then run the following command: